Predefined Verification

 - Link Speed Consistency - Interfaces at both ends of each link should have the same link speed.

 - MTU Consistency - Interfaces at both ends of each link should have the same MTU.
-Values are normalized to include only L3 fields and up.
+Values are normalized to include only Layer 3 fields and up.

 Some network platforms report the interface MTU size differently than configured.
 This happens when the line of MTU